 - a.
 The Lasqueti Community Association is encouraged to develop a guide for residents on best local practices for stewardship of environmental, historic, archaeological and heritage values. - b.
 Scientifically rigorous surveys of important exotic species, in particular feral sheep, are encouraged to estimate population size and to assess local ecological impacts. - c.
 Encourage a community-led process to identify a scientifically-based land and marine conservation targets that meet habitat needs for all species.. - d.
 Ongoing community monitoring of the status of invasive species and of native species potentially at risk is supported. - e.
 Private landowners are encouraged to undertake stewardship of their land to maintain natural and semi-natural ecosystems and restore any areas of degraded habitat. - f.
 Private landowners are encouraged to take stewardship actions on their land to reduce populations of undesirable invasive species and enhance native species. - g.
 Private landowners are encouraged to place conservation covenants on areas with high conservation values. - h.
-The Province is requested to designate all unencumbered Crown land on Lasqueti in a formal protected status. - i.
-A community-led process to identify a locally-meaningful definition and designation of agricultural land is encouraged. - j.
+A community-led process to identify a locally-meaningful definition and designation of agricultural land is encouraged. - i.
 Hydrological watershed planning to protect water supplies and ecosystems is encouraged.